A Heteroskedasticity-Robust Overidentifying Restriction Test with High-Dimensional Covariates

 where $\lambda_{1n},\lambda_{2n}$ are positive tuning parameters that are selected by cross-validation in practice.
-The estimation of $\beta_A$ obtained by plugging in the Lasso estimators in \eqref{Theta} and \eqref{theta} causes bias and invalidates asymptotic normality.
-Therefore, we introduce a debiasing procedure for $\hat \beta_{A}$.
-Here, we generalize the debiasing method for the quadratic form of high-dimensional parameters presented in the recent literature \citep{guo2019optimal,guo2021group}.
-Since $\beta_A$ depends on quadratic transformations of the high-dimensional parameters, our debiasing procedure differs from well-known debiased Lasso methods such as \cite{javanmard2014confidence}, \cite{zhang2014}, and \cite{van2014asymptotically}.
-We specify our bias correction procedure below.
+The plug-in estimator of $\beta_A$ given by $\IA(\hat\gamma,\hat\Gamma)/\QA(\hat\gamma)$ suffers from regularization bias and invalidates asymptotic normality.
+Therefore, we introduce a debiasing procedure for $\hat \beta_{A}$ through constructing debiasing estimators of $\IA(\gamma,\Gamma)$ and $\QA(\gamma)$.
+Here, we generalize the debiasing method for the quadratic form of high-dimensional parameters presented in recent literature \citep{guo2019optimal,guo2021group} to heteroskedastic errors.
+We specify our bias correction procedure in the following.
 First, for $\QA(\gamma)$, the denominator of $\beta_A$, the estimation error of the plug-in estimator $\QA(\hgamma)$ is